 Mitsuru: STAY AWAAAAYY!!

-- Suddenly Voiced: The Persona 3 protagonist, identified in the trailers as "Minato Arisato".
+Suddenly Voiced: The Persona 3 protagonist, who had no spoken lines in that game.

-- Time Travel: The tower allows the cast of Persona 3 from 2009 and the cast of Persona 4 from 2 years later to meet and team up.
-Which is why Minato and Shinjiro are still alive.
+Time Travel: The tower allows the cast of Persona 3 from 2009 and the cast of Persona 4 from 2 years later to meet and team up.
+Which is why the P3 hero and Shinjiro are still alive.